 Signs & Symptoms of Keratosis Pilaris

-The most prominent symptom of keratosis pilaris is small, dry bumps that can feel a bit like sandpaper or goosebumps.
+How do you diagnose keratosis pilaris?
+The most prominent symptom of KP is small, dry bumps that can feel a bit like sandpaper or goosebumps.
 The bumps are usually white.
 But sometimes they appear red, or a reddish-pink color may develop around the bumps.
 The number of bumps in one location varies, as a person can develop 10, 50 even 100 small bumps in one area.

 Although the skin condition is usually harmless, it can leave your skin feeling itchy, rough and dry.
 It typically worsens in the cold weather months.
 Dry skin can actually make the bumps stand out and appear more noticeable.